Remuneration

 Guidelines for remuneration of the President and other senior executives are determined at the Annual General Meetings.
 Remuneration to the President/CEO is considered by the Remuneration Committee and decided by the Board of directors.
 The President/CEO considers and decides on the remuneration to the other senior executives.

-In accordance with the guidelines prepared by the Board, the 2022 AGM adopted the following policies for remuneration and other terms of employment for senior executives of Sectra AB.
+In accordance with the guidelines prepared by the Board, the AGM has adopted the following policies for remuneration and other terms of employment for senior executives of Sectra AB.
 All current agreements follow these principles.
-The resolution entails the following changes to the principles adopted by the 2020 AGM:

 Scope and applicability of the guidelines